The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 Early in my career, I realized that technical writing is fundamentally a form of engineering.
 There is a deep, quiet satisfaction in the “unseen” maintenance tasks that most people never notice but that make all the difference:

-• The Repository Cleanup: At Microsoft, I initiated over 200 pull requests to fix bugs and improve documentation quality, systematically eliminating obstacles that would have frustrated countless developers.
+• The Repository Cleanup: At Microsoft, I initiated over 200 pull requests to fix bugs and improve documentation quality for Bing Commerce, systematically eliminating obstacles that would have frustrated countless developers.

-• The Migration: At Electronic Arts, I consolidated a massive, fragmented documentation set into a single, searchable knowledge base, transforming chaos into order and saving developers hours of searching for critical information.
+• The Migration: At Electronic Arts, I played my part in consolidating a massive, fragmented documentation set into a single, searchable knowledge base, transforming chaos into order and saving developers hours of searching for critical information.

-• The Content Audit: At Google, I performed the exhaustive audits necessary to raise a Doc Health Score by 500%, meticulously reviewing and refining content to ensure accuracy and usability.
+• The Content Audit: At Google, I performed the exhaustive audits necessary to raise a Doc Health Score by 500%, meticulously reviewing and refining content and metadata to ensure accuracy and usability.

 Solving the Puzzle